-Congee (pronounced KON gee), also known as jook or juk, is a classic Chinese breakfast dish; I like to think of it as the Chinese version of oat meal and more.
+Congee (pronounced KON gee), also known as jook or juk, is a classic Chinese breakfast dish; I like to think of it as the Chinese version of oatmeal and more.
 It can also be used during convalescence from illness or during acute diseases, eaten at any time of the day.
 It’s a very nourishing and easily digestible food which can help enhance immunity, strengthen digestion and prevent illness depending on what additions and garnishes are added.
 Basic congee is also excellent for a delicate stomach or bowels and will help normalize them.
 Congee is a rice porridge that is bland in taste and can act as a base with many additions/garnishes to achieve different purposes and appeal to different tastes.

-Congee can be cooked in a large pot on the stove with enamel, glass or stainless steel pots (avoid aluminum and iron), in a slow oven (250 degrees) or in a slow cooker (Crock-Pot) or in an Instant Pot.
+Congee can be cooked in a large pot on the stove with enamel, glass or stainless steel pots (avoid aluminum and iron), in a slow oven (250 degrees), in a slow cooker (Crock-Pot) or in an Instant Pot.

 This is a basic recipe for congee that you can add to as desired.
-It serves 6-8.
+It makes approximately 6 servings.
 There are no rules about what to add.
 See below for suggestions.